ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 # How To Bulkload Agents

+Please keep in mind that Agents are shared across all Arctos collections.
+Read the [Agent Documentation](http://handbook.arctosdb.org/documentation/agent.html) before proceeding.

 This tool is most often used as part of data migration by incoming collections but it may also be useful when a group of new Agents needs to be entered for other reasons such as members of an expedition or group of students working on a project.

-To access the tool used to Bulkload Agents, from the Arctos main menu select **Enter Data > Batch Tools > Bulkload Agents**.
+To access the Bulkload Agents tool, from the Arctos main menu select **Enter Data > Batch Tools > Bulkload Agents**

 <img width="322px" alt="screen shot 2018-04-26 at 8 54 33 am" src="https://user-images.githubusercontent.com/5720791/39317022-76b17cda-492f-11e8-822d-b04463e2714d.png">